Friday, August 1, 2014

 I did that all day, both days, by the way--spent my dino dig time constantly getting my mind blown.
 Sometimes I'd dig for an hour and find some small little thing that's a dime a dozen out there--tendon, teensy rib fragment, etc.--and one of the paleontologists would start to commiserate, but I'd be all, "I. Found.
 A RIB FRAGMENT!!!", and I'd cradle it in my hand, and go show my loved ones, and that paleontologist would dutifully back-pedal and enthusiastically congratulate me and admire my rib fragment for me.

-Because this find of Will's WAS scientifically significant, it needed to go into the museum's collection, but first the paleontologist spent tons of time with Will talking about the tooth with her and telling her all about it--
+Because this find of the big kid's WAS scientifically significant, it needed to go into the museum's collection, but first the paleontologist spent tons of time with her talking about the tooth and telling her all about it--

 --and then having her assist him in recording the information about it and tagging its location: